What is interest rate risk and how do you mitigate it?

 How to mitigate interest rate risk

-You can offset the risk of interest rate rises by ensuring that you have a diversified portfolio, which includes both bonds and equities.
+You can offset the risk of interest rate rises by ensuring that you have a diversified investment portfolio, which includes both bonds and equities.
 You can also use hedging tools to offset the risk of rising rates.

 Equity investments are uncorrelated with interest rate risk as their performance depends on the success of the company and general stock market movements, rather than inflation and market interest rates.
-A diversified portfolio will contain a mix of both bonds and equities.
+A diversified investment portfolio will contain a mix of both bonds and equities.

 You can use derivatives such as CFDs to speculate on whether a particular investment is likely to rise or fall in value.
 By pairing this strategy with a bond portfolio, you can effectively minimise the risk of losses no matter how high interest rates rise.